internetee/registry/README.md

   SSLCipherSuite RC4-SHA:HIGH:!ADH

   <Directory /app/registry/registrar/current/public>
-    # comment out if Apache 2.4 or newer
+    # for Apache verison 2.4 or newer
     Allow from all

-    # uncomment if Apache 2.4 or newer
+    # for Apache verison 2.4 or newer
     # Require all granted

     Options -MultiViews